pha4ge/pipeline-resources/README.md

 Contributing
 ============
 Contributions to the documents are more than welcome.
-To propose a change, edit the source files and open a pull request with the proposed changes.
+To propose a change, edit the source files and open a pull-request with the proposed changes.

 If you're interested in participating in further discussions please free to join the [Working Group](https://pha4ge.org/bioinformatics-pipelines-and-visualization/).